Ronho/evolutionary-robotics/README.md

 ## Setup

+**Requirements**

-In order to setup the project, you should have cmake installed.
+In order to setup the project, you should have installed the following
+- `cmake>=3.14`
+- `gnuplot` (Required for visualization using matplotplusplus)

+For `gnuplot` make sure that you can reach it from your console.
+In case of windows, make sure that you restarted your system after installing gnuplot and adding it to PATH.

+**Building the Project**

 Go into the `build` directory and run `cmake ..`.
 Once finished, run `cmake --build .`.